 At U.S. Bank, we’re in a unique position of providing integrated fund administration, corporate trust and depositary solutions in Europe.
 This vantage point offers our team a broad view into multiple sides of the investment industry, so we’re sharing some of our observations to help you assess what the upcoming years ahead might hold.

 We sat down with a roundtable of experts to dig deeper into the state of the industry in the wake of COVID-19, Brexit and other economic events.
 Learn what trends and opportunities are emerging that pertain to the corporate trust and fund services experience from our participants:

 Kubilus: The pain point I hear most from clients pertains to the lack of quality in their service providers.
 Some are also having difficulty raising assets in a post-Brexit environment and adapting to ESG requirements and expectations.
 Another big challenge is managing multiple service relationships – both in-domicile and across domiciles.

-Whelan: Clients are trying to navigate the effect of the pandemic on certain industry sectors globally and manage any possible further downgrades in portfolios within existing transactions.
-And these factors seem set to continue into 2022 and beyond.
+Cubitt: Clients are trying to navigate the effect of the pandemic on certain industry sectors globally and manage any possible further downgrades in portfolios within existing transactions.
+And these factors seem set to continue.
 Regulation continues to bring focus on the securitization product, with the addition of new ESMA reporting requirements.
 Technology is also a concern.
 Clients need to see more automation from service providers to help speed up their decision making and ensure investors receive timely and accurate reports.
 And finally, as Ken said, fee compression is having a significant impact on all participants in the industry.

 Kubilus: Successful providers address client challenges by leaning into quality and resisting less robust alternatives.
 Right now, it’s important to look at service relationship holistically in return for relationship pricing across geographies and find the right partners with the requisite quality, solution integration and knowledge.